 Budgeting is easier said than done.
-Whether you are trying to save money for a big purchase or just get a better grasp of expense management, there are measures you can take to help manage your spending and take control of your finances.
-Here are five tips to help you get started.
+Whether you are trying to save money for a big purchase or just get a better grasp of expense management, there are measures you can take to help better manage your spending and take control of your finances.
+Here are five steps to help you budget better, save more and stay on track with your financial goals.

 1. Improve your financial capabilities

-As adults take on more financial responsibilities, expense management grows increasingly important and complex.
+As adults take on more financial responsibilities, expense management grows in importance and complexity.
 Learning how to build a financial foundation is a key first step in managing a growing budget.
-When deciding what’s a “nice-to-have” and what’s a “need-to-have,” it’s important to get in the habit of researching the pros and cons of your major financial decisions.
+When deciding what’s a “nice-to-have” and what’s a “need-to-have,” it’s important to build a habit of researching and analyzing all major financial decisions.

 2. Learn to manage your emotions along with your money

 It’s no secret that money and emotion go hand in hand.
 Money can impact our stress levels, mental health and personal relationships.
-In fact, more than half (52%) of Americans say money has a negative impact on their mental health, according to a recent study from Bankrate.
+In fact, according to a recent study from MarketWatch‡, 2 out of 3 (65%) Americans say personal finances are their biggest source of stress with 92% saying financial stress has caused negative physical effects like loss of sleep, headaches and more.
 There are steps you can take to better separate your emotions from your money, which in turn can help you become more confident and less stressed about your financial future.

-Checking in and updating your goals is an important part of managing your money and mental health.
+Checking in and updating your goals is an important part of managing your money and protecting your mental health.
 Whether you are already on a solid financial path or are just beginning, it is always a good idea to meet with your banker or find a trusted financial advisor.
-A banker can help keep you on the right track, whether that is managing your debt, balancing your budget, saving up for a big purchase or getting ready for retirement.
+A banker can help keep you on the right track, whether you are looking to manage your debt, balance your budget, save up for a big purchase or get ready for retirement.
 They can help review your budget and financial roadmap and update as necessary so that your emotions are more manageable when significant life events happen.

 3. Analyze ways to trim expenses